Go Behind the Scenes of Annie Briard’s ‘Within the Eclipse’

 Annie says she hopes the works in Within the Eclipse “highlight some of the fallacies … behind our sense of a vision and visual perception, and to maybe bring people a little bit more closely attuned to that so that we can shift or extend the ways in which we communicate with one another.”

-As a participant for Shumka Centre’s Art Apprenticeship Network‘s 2021 program, Briard also took the role of mentor for Kaitlyn Roberts, who apprenticed as a studio assistant for Briard’s many solo exhibitions, including Within the Eclipse.
+A mentor for Shumka Centre’s Art Apprenticeship Network‘s 2021 program, Briard also took the role of mentor for Kaitlyn Roberts, who apprenticed as a studio assistant for Briard’s many solo exhibitions, including Within the Eclipse.
+Art Apprenticehip Network is generously supported by the RBC Emerging Artists’ Project.